icmx/just-monorepo/README.md

 # 🛠️ Just Monorepo

-Minimal monorepo boilerplate featuring NPM Workspaces along with TypeScript and Webpack.
+Minimal monorepo boilerplate featuring NPM Workspaces along with webpack and TypeScript.

   - See [SPECS](SPECS.md) for project sample business processes
   - See [HOWTO](HOWTO.md) for guide to set up monorepo like this